sagemath/sagewiki_to_gh-2022-10-10/days67.md

 The SageDays will be organized as follows:

  * Morning: talks and tutorials (location TBA)
- * Afternoon: Coding sprints at PyCon
+ * Afternoon: Coding sprints at !PyCon

 Monday: